Feedback stabilization of a two-fluid surface tension system modeling the motion of a soap bubble at low Reynolds number: The two-dimensional case: Extension of diffeomorphisms and change of variables

 where we have introduced

+In section~\ref{sec-nonlinear} we deduce regularity for the functions $F$, $G$ and $H$.
+Note that the condition $\hat{u}^+_{|\p \Omega} = 0$ on the outer boundary implies that $H(\hat{u}^+,Z)_{|\p \Omega} = 0$, and so we will consider in particular $H(\hat{u}^+,Z) \in \mathcal{U}_{\infty}(\Omega_s^+)$.
 In system~\eqref{sys-cyl2}, the linear part is on the left-hand-side, and the nonlinear part is represented by the right-hand-sides $F$, $G$ and $H$.
 Considering small data, the displacements $X-\Id$ remain small, and the nonlinearities $F$, $G$ and $H$ too (see section~\ref{sec-nonlinear}).
 Therefore we first study the stabilizability of the linearized system.